MattClarkson/CMakeCatchTemplate/README.md

  * System: Windows / Linux / Mac.
  * Linkage: Shared libraries / Static libraries.
- * Executable style: Command line applications / GUI applications / Command line applications bundled with GUI applications.
+ * Executable style: Command line applications / GUI applications / Command line applications bundled with GUI applications bundled together.
- * With or without python.
+ * With or without python modules.
  * The developer runs ```make install``` to install it in a specific directory, linked against known libraries, in known locations.
  * The developer runs ```make package``` to make a relocatable and distributable bundle so that another user can install it anywhere.